 Decreases overall time of treatment Fosters faster rehabilitation/recovery, Reduces need for anti-inflammatory, medication, Resolves chronic conditions, thought to be permanent

 For employer, third party payer and the healthcare industry:

-- Contributes to reduction of labor and healthcare costs, direct and indirect
+Allows patients to remain on the job, Reduces the need for splints, braces and job-site modifications, Contributes to reduction of, labor and healthcare costs, direct and indirect